lmarzen/dice-mosaic/README.md

 Getting Started
 ---
-You are welcome to compile the code from source if you want, otherwise here are instructions for how to get started.
+You are welcome to compile the code from source, otherwise here are instructions for how to get started with the provided compiled binaries.

 Linux or Windows: